Limit distributions for large P\'{o}lya urns: Embedding in continuous time and martingale connection

-where $\rond N$ is a normal distribution.
-In the case $\sigma =1/2$, the normalization must be modified and one gets the convergence in law of $\sqrt te^{-St/2}u_2(U^{CT}(t))$ to a normal distribution. \end{Rem}
+where $\mathcal{N}$ is a normal distribution.
+In the case $\sigma=1/2$, the normalization must be modified and one gets the convergence in law of $\sqrt te^{-St/2}u_2(U^{\mathit{CT}}(t))$ to a normal distribution. \end{Rem}

-\begin{Rem} The distributions of the $W^{CT}$ are infinitely divisible, because they are limits of infinitely divisible ones, obtained by scaling and projection of infinitely divisible ones.
-Indeed, in finite time, the distributions of the $U_{(\alpha, \beta)}^{CT}(t) $ are infinitely divisible.
-It has been said by Janson (\cite{Jan}, proof of Theorem 3.9 ).
-With our notations, it relies on the fact that
+\begin{Rem} The distributions of the $W^{\mathit{CT}}$ are infinitely divisible, because they are limits of infinitely divisible ones, obtained by scaling and projection of infinitely divisible ones.
+Indeed, in finite time, the distributions of the $U_{(\alpha, \beta)}^{\mathit{CT}}(t) $ are infinitely divisible.
+It has been said by Janson \cite{Jan}, proof of Theorem 3.9.
+With our notations, especially the one of (\ref{dislocationVectorielle}), it relies on the fact that

-where a continuous time branching process (with the same branching dynamics as before), starting from real (non necessary integer) conditions, is suitably defined. \end{Rem}
+where a continuous-time branching process (with the same branching dynamics as before), starting from real (nonnecessary integer) conditions, is suitably defined. \end{Rem}